Ayushburman/I-Think/Response/HEALTH/Vitamins/Vitamins.md

 Vitamin D: Gathers calcium and phosphorus to build bones .
-Vitamin E: Functions as an antioxidant, protecting cells from damage
+Vitamin E: Functions as an antioxidant, protecting cells from damage Vitamin K: Provides the ability to clot blood by helping produce specific proteins